STUDENT CENTER

 Art is something that changes and evolves over time, and we allow our artistic leaders these freedoms.

 Matters regarding artistic decisions are a closed subject.
 The dynamics created by parental pressures to cast, level or line-up are unhealthy for everyone, and the directors have set this boundary.
-They will gladly share their input as to areas of accomplishment or improvement
+They will gladly share their input as to areas of accomplishment or improvement when feedback is requested.

 Respectful Class Atmosphere